-First Aid Saskatoon provides Red Cross CPR AED training courses for all employment sectors and levels.
+First Aid Saskatoon provides workplace approved CPR AED training courses for all employment sectors and levels.
 This particular blog focuses on those in the infant care sector but general education on this scenario may help prevent such an event from taking place.
-This topic is covered in detail and with hands-on training in Red Cross childcare first aid courses which are offered through Saskatoon First Aid.
+This topic is covered in detail and with hands-on training in workplace approved childcare first aid courses which are offered through Saskatoon First Aid.